 Diet, minerals, and vitamins in your parrot’s food, is indubitably one of the most important factors in keeping your bird healthy.
 Attention, care, and love are very important as well.
 We are fortunate that in the last few decades bird parents, researchers and avian veterinarians have learned more about parrots’ nutritional needs and how a captive bird’s diet differs from a wild one.

 In a previous blog post “What Food Should I Feed My Parrot” we covered how a seed only diet is high in fat and lacks many vitamins our feathered friends need.
 This is especially true for vitamin A. A seed diet that also includes vegetables is an improvement; however, it is still high in fat that a captive bird, unlike its wild bird counterpart, would store – this is not healthy.

-Vitamin A is a fat-soluble vitamin which also acts as an antioxidant.
-For birds it is very important and helpful in the growth and repair of tissues, proper function of the eyes, hearing, bones, and mucous membranes.
-It is unfortunate that this vitamin is not found in seeds; however, one can find it in many fruits and vegetables like carrots, kelp, sweet potatoes and mangoes.
-Today we visit the importance of vitamin A in our feathered friends’ food and what we should keep a look out for in order to spot vitamin A deficiencies.
+Vitamin A is a fat-soluble vitamin that also acts as an antioxidant.
+For birds, it is very important and helpful in the growth and repair of tissues, the proper function of the eyes, hearing, bones, and mucous membranes.
+Unfortunately, this vitamin is not found in seeds; however, one can find it in many fruits and vegetables like carrots, kelp, sweet potatoes and mangoes.
+Today we visit the importance of vitamin A in our feathered friends’ food and what we should keep a lookout to spot vitamin A deficiencies.

 Why is vitamin A important to our feathered friends?